 - Spoon into lightly greased muffin cups, to almost full.

-My muffins were actually nice and high when I peeked in on them, but alas, I had to turn off the oven and leave for an appointment.
+My gluten-free Almond Banana Carrot Muffins were actually nice and high when I peeked in on them, but alas, I had to turn off the oven and leave for an appointment.
 When I returned, they were cooked perfectly, but flat.
 Mr. GFE called them Forgotten Muffins.